hamzah-eyad/inventory-management-system/README.md

 ## Technologies Used
 - Language: C++
-- Concepts: Object-Oriented Programming (OOP), Linked Lists, Data Structures
+- Concepts:Linked Lists, Data Structures

 ## How to Run
 1. Open the project in any C++ IDE (e.g., VS Code)